TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.azure-information-protection/stscopingqstn-azure-information-protection.md

 />
 #Important
 This Problem is only for Azure Information Protection (AIP) support.

 AIP is a cloud-based solution that helps an organization to classify, label, and protect its documents and emails.
+If you need assistance with services below:

+Azure Acitve Directory (AAD)

+Multi-Factor Authenticatio (MFA)

+Intune
+Cloud Application Security (CAS)

-If you need assistance with AAD, MFA, Intune or CAS, please click the X in the upper right hand corner of this blade to return to Step 1 to choose the correct subscription, product and/or service for which you need assistance.
+Please return to Step 1 to choose the correct subscription, product and/or service for which you need assistance.